jselliott/NSACodebreaker19/README.md

 # Writeups

-Each subfolder contains a detailed writeup for its resepctive task as well as any scripts or other files that are used to complete it.
+Each subfolder contains a detailed writeup for its respective task as well as any scripts or other files that are used to complete it.

 # Walkthrough Videos